 In March 2013, the Federal Reserve Bank (the "Bank") announced that its Open Market Committee would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
 The Federal Funds rate has remained in this range since late 2008.
 In fact, the Bank began to pursue expansionary intervention more than a year earlier as a response to the impending economic downturn.
 Since the third quarter of 2007, the Federal Reserve Bank has sought to mitigate the consequences of recession by loosening the tight credit conditions that resulted from the national mortgage crisis.
 The current recovery has been slower than the last, and the Federal Reserve has taken measures that contrast sharply with those it took to keep inflation under control as the economy began to emerge from the recession of 2001-2003.
-In spite of modestly improving national employment levels, the Federal Open Market Committee noted in March that unemployment rates remained elevated, while fiscal policies had become more restrictive; and with inflation running slightly below the Committee's long-term objective, the Fed decided to maintain its accommodative stance in order to foster more rapid improvements in labor markets.
+In spite of the moderate expansion of economic activity and an improvement in labor market conditions, the Federal Open Market Committee noted in June that unemployment rates remained elevated, while fiscal policies had become more restrictive; and with inflation running slightly below the Committee's long-term objective, the Fed decided to maintain an accommodative stance in order to support mortgage markets and to preserve favorable financial conditions.

 The influence of Federal Reserve monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect the number of real estate transactions and can thereby impact receipts from the Mortgage Recording Tax ("MRT") and Urban Tax, two important sources of MTA revenue.
-Mortgage Recording Tax collections were \$24.7 (40.7%) higher in the first quarter of 2013 than they were in the same quarter of 2012.
+Mortgage Recording Tax collections were \$16.0 (23.6%) higher in the second quarter of 2013 than they were in the same quarter of 2012.
 After the steady fall in MRT revenues that resulted from the financial and real estate crisis, MTA's monthly receipts remained virtually flat for three years beginning in the first quarter of 2009.
-The first quarter of 2013 continues a discernible upward trend in monthly MRT revenues that has been driven by real estate activity since the first quarter of 2012.
-Nevertheless, average monthly receipts in the first quarter were \$18.0 (63.2%) worse than in 2007, just prior to the steep decline of this revenue source.
+The second quarter of 2013 continues a discernible upward trend in monthly MRT revenues that has been driven by reinvigorated real estate activity since the first quarter of 2012.
+Nevertheless, average monthly receipts in the second quarter remain \$30.7 (52.4%) worse than in 2007, just prior to the steep decline of this revenue source.

-MTA's receipts of Urban Taxes - those based on commercial activity within New York City - have demonstrated a pronounced rise since 2010, increasing on a year-over-year basis in eleven of the last twelve quarters-the only exception being the third quarter of 2012, when strong receipts of \$101.1 compared unfavorably to even stronger receipts of \$131.9 one year earlier.
-In the first quarter of 2013 revenues from Urban Taxes of \$168.3 was \$73.1 (76.9%) higher than one year earlier.
+MTA's receipts of Urban Taxes - those based on commercial activity within New York City - have demonstrated a pronounced rise since 2010, increasing on a year-over-year basis in ten of the last fourteen quarters.
+Following exceptionally strong receipts of \$168.3 in the first quarter of 2013, second quarter Urban Tax receipts were \$117.4, better than one year earlier by \$24.5 (26.4%).